Brendon-Mendicino/CMSmall/README.md

   - response status:
     - `200 OK`: **if authenticated**
     - `404 Not Found`: **if not authenticated**
-    - `500 Server Interal Error`
+    - `500 Interal Server Error`
 - DELETE `/api/logout`
-  - description: logout the current user from the cookeis
+  - description: logout the current user from the server
   - request body: empty
   - response body: empy
   - response status:
-    - `200 OK`
+    - `204 No Content`
     - `400 Bad Request`
 - GET `/api/webpage/name`
   - description: get the name of the webpage